stfc/PSyclone/doc/user_guide/psyke.rst

 implement the full PSyData API for use with the :ref:`LFRic <dynamo0.3-api>` infrastructure library.
 When running the code, it will create an output file for each instrumented code region.
+The same logic for naming variables used in :ref:`extraction_for_gocean` is used here.

 As in the case of e.g. :ref:`read-only verification
 <psydata_read_verification>`, this library uses the pared-down LFRic